Category Archives: Books

 What sort of book genre do you like reading?
 Favourite books or authors?

-When you’re not writing and illustrating, what hobbies/past times do you enjoy?
+When you’re not working, what hobbies/past times do you enjoy?

 Personal now – what outfits and shoes would you normally be found wearing?